abrahammenendez/spring_cloud_microservices/README.md

 - Spring Cloud Config Server
 - ELK stack

-I also deployed them in Docker containers on multiple EC2 Linux machines
+I also deployed them in Docker containers on multiple EC2 Linux machines.

 **How was the course?**